xavierleune/aerospike-client-php/doc/README.md

 release, including the unimplemented methods.
 However, it is possible that some changes to the client spec will occur.

-# Client instance caching

-Cluster instance caching
+# Persistent Connections

-The initialization of the C-client to talk to a specified cluster is a heavy operation, so ideally the C-client should be reused for multiple requests made against the same PHP process (as is the case for mod_php and fastCGI).
+Initializing the C-client to connect to a specified cluster is a costly operation, so ideally the C-client should be reused for the multiple requests made against the same PHP process (as is the case for mod_php and fastCGI).

-The (user land) PHP developer will pass an alias for the cluster that should be used to persistently identify the C-client instance associated with it.
-After the first time Aerospike::__construct() is called in the process for a cluster specified by the alias, it should be placed in memory that was allocated using the [persistent memory API](www.php.net/manual/en/internals2.memory.persistence.php).
+The PHP developer can determine whether the Aerospike class constructor will use persistent connections or not by way of an optional boolean argument.
+After the first time Aerospike::__construct() is called within the process, the extension will attempt to reuse the persistent connection.

-When the process is terminated the module shutdown callbacks are called.
-A cleanup of the resources used by the Aerospike object should be registered with [PHP_MSHUTDOWN](http://www.php.net/manual/en/internals2.structure.modstruct.php) and include explicitly disconnecting from the cluster (aerospike_close, aerospike_destroy).
+When persistent connections are used the methods _reconnect()_ and _close()_ do not actually close the connection.
+Those methods only apply to instances of class Aerospike which use non-persistent connections.

 # Halting a Stream

-Halting a query or scan stream can be done by returning (an explicit) boolean **false** from the callback.
-The extension should capture the return value from the userland callback and if it is **=== false** it should return a false to the C-client.
+Halting a _query()_ or _scan()_ result stream can be done by returning (an explicit) boolean **false** from the callback.
+The extension will capture the return value from the registered PHP callback, and pass it to the C-client.
 The C-client will then close the sockets to the nodes involved in streaming results, effectively halting it.

 # Handling Unsupported Types